symphonists/search_index/README.markdown

 ## Known issues
 * you can not order results by relevance score when using a single data source.
 This is only available when using the custom Search Index data source
 * if you hit the word-length limitations using boolean fulltext searching, try an alternative `mode` (`like` or `regexp`).

-## Changelog

-### 0.7.1
-* massive refactoring
-* fixed bug with table prefixes
-* translations added for Romanian and German
-* introduced support for `FULLTEXT`, `LIKE` and `REGEXP` searching
-* introduced "did you mean" soundalikes to suggest alternative spellings
-* introduced word stemming
-* the search data source can now build the full entry XML for you